jpablo128/lockcontroller-hardware/README.md

 This is a **Work In Progress**.

 This the hardware design for a simple bluetooth-enabled lock controller device.
+It is a KiCad project.

 The software for this device is in a [separate repo](https://github.com/jpablo128/lockcontroller-software).